electron/i18n/content/current/pt-BR/docs/api/app.md

 Retorna `Object`:

 * `openAtLogin` Boolean - `true` se o aplicativo está configurado para abrir no login.
 * `openAsHidden` Boolean _macOS_ - `true` if the app is set to open as hidden at login.
-This setting is not available on [MAS builds](../tutorial/mac-app-store-submission-guide.md).
+This setting is not available on [MAS builds][mas-builds].
 * `wasOpenedAtLogin` Boolean _macOS_ - `true` if the app was opened at login automatically.
-This setting is not available on [MAS builds](../tutorial/mac-app-store-submission-guide.md).
+This setting is not available on [MAS builds][mas-builds].
 * `wasOpenedAsHidden` Boolean _macOS_ - `true` if the app was opened as a hidden login item.
 Isso indica que o aplicativo não deverá abrir nenhuma janela durante a inicialização.
-This setting is not available on [MAS builds](../tutorial/mac-app-store-submission-guide.md).
+This setting is not available on [MAS builds][mas-builds].
 * `restoreState` Boolean _macOS_ - `true` if the app was opened as a login item that should restore the state from the previous session.
 Isso indica que o aplicativo deverá restaurar as janelas que foram abertas da última vez que o aplicativo fora fechado.
-This setting is not available on [MAS builds](../tutorial/mac-app-store-submission-guide.md).
+This setting is not available on [MAS builds][mas-builds].
 * `executableWillLaunchAtLogin` Boolean _Windows_ - `true` if app is set to open at login and its run key is not deactivated.
 This differs from `openAtLogin` as it ignores the `args` option, this property will be true if the given executable would be launched at login with **any** arguments.
 * `launchItems` Object[] _Windows_
   * `name` String _Windows_ - name value of a registry entry.